gary-boyle/EditorLogAnalysisTool/README.md

 A tool for analyzing and visualizing Unity Editor log files, with support for PDF report generation and interactive web-based exploration.

+Important Note!
+This tool uses Regex and string matching to find entries in your Editor.log files.
+This technique can be flawed as minor changes in strings, or user added strings can cause false positive or negative results.
+I have tried various techniques to make this as robust as possible, but due to the transient and string-based nature of Editor.log I can't garuantee accuracy.
+Please always double check the results presented before making any decisions.

+This tool is still in a prototype stage and I'm making updates frequently.
+Editor.log files are a complex beast with many different syntax presented and updated/modified during Unity/package versions.

 ## Features

 - **Parse Unity Editor.log files** for build, asset, domain reload, IL2CPP, Tundra, and performance data.